 Early retirement factors

-benefits built up before 1 October 2011 are reduced from different ages depending on when you built up your benefits, but reductions may not apply to these benefits if you retire from age 60 with employer consent
+Benefits built up before 1 October 2011 are reduced from different ages depending on when you built them up, but reductions may not apply to these benefits if you retire from age 60 with employer consent.

-benefits built up between 1 October 2011 and 5 October 2020 are reduced if you retire before age 65
+Benefits built up between 1 October 2011 and 5 October 2020 are usually reduced if you retire before age 65.

-benefits built up since 6 October 2020 are reduced if you retire before age 66.
+Benefits built up since 6 October 2020 are usually reduced if you retire before age 66.

 The factor is a percentage applied according to how many years (and months) before the relevant NPA you retire.
-For example, if you take benefits one year before their NPA, the factor is 94.8, in other words you’ll get 94.8% of the benefits you would have received if you’d retired at NPA for those benefits.
+For example, if you take benefits one year before the NPA that applies to them, the factor is 94.8.
+In other words, you’ll get 94.8% of the benefits you would have received if you’d retired at NPA for those benefits.

-In some circumstances a reduction won’t apply, or a different reduction will apply.
+In some circumstances, a reduction will not apply, or a different reduction will apply.
 For example, benefits may be unreduced if you’re retiring early due to ill health.

 These figures are for full years.
 If your calculation relates to a part year, we’ll adjust for that.